The standard cohomology of regular Courant algebroids: A contraction theorem

 for all $p\geqslant 1, q\geqslant 0$ and all $x_1 ,\cdots,x_p, y_1 ,\cdots,y_q \in \Gamma(F)$. \end{compactenum} \begin{lem} The two maps $C_\nabla$ and $\rho^{-1}$ introduced above satisfy the following properties:

 for all $x \in \Gamma(S^p(F[-2]) \otimes \wedge^q F )$ and $y \in \Gamma(S^r(F[-2]) \otimes \wedge^s F )$, and

-for all $n \geqslant 0$, where $C_\nabla^n$ denotes the composition of $n$-copies of $C_\nabla$. \end{lem} \begin{proof} The first two properties follow directly from the definition of $\rho^{-1}$.
+for all $k \geqslant 0$, where $C_\nabla^k$ denotes the $k$-th power of the operator $C_\nabla$. \end{lem} \begin{proof} The first two properties follow directly from the definition of $\rho^{-1}$.
 To prove Equation~\eqref{Eq:rhoinverse and Cnabla}, we argue by induction on $k$.
 For the $k = 0$ case, we need to show that

 In fact, since

 and according to Lemma~\ref{dEonF12}, we obtain

 Now assume that Equation~\eqref{Eq:rhoinverse and Cnabla} holds for some $k \geqslant 0$, i.e.,